xericguzman/while-e-coyote/README.md

 > None of the entered pin codes are correct.
 ```

+Just like the previous challenge, this code should work for any number of arguments.

 Hints:
 * Use the `getInput` function
 * Use a while loop